A novel, structure-preserving, second-order-in-time relaxation scheme for Schr\"odinger-Poisson systems: Introduction

-The rest of the paper is organized as follows: In Section 2 we derive the conservation laws of the Schr\"odinger-Poisson system \eqref{SP} while in Section 3 we introduce our new numerical method and derive discrete variants of the system's conservation laws.
+The rest of the paper is organized as follows: In Section 2 we derive the balance laws of the Schr\"odinger-Poisson system \eqref{GeSP} while in Section 3 we introduce our new numerical method and derive discrete variants of the system's conservation laws.
 Section 4 explains the practical implementation of the numerical scheme.
-In Section 5, we present numerical experiments which verify the accuracy of the method and apply our numerical method to a practical example from cosmology.
-Finally, we draw conclusions in Section 6.
+In Section 5, we present numerical experiments which verify the accuracy and efficiency of the method.
+We finish the section by applying the numerical method to a concrete example from cosmology.